 Starbucks Gluten-Free Teas

 Starbucks offers a wide selection of gluten-free teas, including hot teas and tea lattes, made with Teavana® blends.
-Most options are naturally gluten-free, but the Matcha Tea Latte should be approached with caution due to the possibility of cross-contamination.
+Most options are naturally gluten-free, but be carful with the Matcha Tea Latte because there is a possibility of cross-contamination.

 - Royal English Breakfast Tea + Latte